Image 1 of 1

 CARNIVAL STRIPPERS - Susan Meiselas

-From 1972 to 1975, Susan Meiselas (1948-), American photojournalist and rare female member of the Magnum agency, spent her summers working alongside fairground strippers in small towns in Pennsylvania and South Carolina.
-Equipped with a simple Leica and no flash, she photographed these women at work, illuminating the power dynamics inherent in "female spectacles" viewed from the dual perspective of portraiture and reportage.
-"These are not just naked bodies," she says, "but real women with a personal history."
-A mythical work, Carnival Strippers has influenced generations of photographers.
+From 1972 to 1975, Susan Meiselas (b.
+1948), an American photojournalist and one of the few women members of the Magnum agency, spent her summers alongside fairground strippers in small towns in Pennsylvania and South Carolina.
+Armed with nothing more than a Leica without a flash, she photographed these women at work, shedding light on the power dynamics inherent in “female performances” viewed through the dual lens of portraiture and reportage.
+“They aren’t just naked bodies,” she says, “but real women with personal stories.”
+Now a legendary work, *Carnival Strippers* has influenced generations of photographers.

 Comes with an audio CD